 Tooth Extraction

-When teeth are impacted, decaying, or broken, they cause pain and discomfort.
+When teeth are impacted, decaying, or broken, they cause discomfort.
 Dentists may try to fix the issue with a crown or other alternatives.
 However, if the damage is too severe or potentially hurting surrounding teeth, it may be best to remove the decaying tooth.
 This is called an extraction.
-At Greenville Oral Surgery Partner, our expert oral surgeons have years of experience providing teeth extractions at our four convenient Greenville, SC area locations.
-They work quickly and efficiently to minimize pain and maximize your dental health.

 A tooth extraction is one of the most common dental procedures performed in the United States.
 Many patients come in to have a tooth removed and leave shortly thereafter.
 While not the solution for every toothache, there are many valid reasons to have a tooth extracted.